Tinkerforge/red-brick/image/readme.txt

  ./reset-source.sh

 to get the kernel and u-boot source code.
-Now the source can be compiled, run
+Now the source can be patched and compiled, run

+ ./patch-source.sh <image-config-name>
  ./compile-source.sh <image-config-name>

 The <image-config-name> option selects the image configuration to use.
 See